It’s not as difficult as it sounds.

 Here, we can solve it by designating the smaller consecutive number as S and the larger one as S+1.

-According to the condition given we get:
+According to the conditions given, we get the following:

 6S+ 3(S + 1) = 105— Equation 1